springfeld7/RellocsEdis/README.md

 1 - Implement and support at least three controllers

-- There is support for physical gamepad, accelerometer gamepad, and virtual joystick
+- There is support for physical gamepad, accelerometer gamepad, and virtual joystick.

 2 - Create a static "enemy"

 - Spikes has been implemented.

+3 - Create a dynamic collectible Entity

+- A collectible coin has been added to the game.

+4 - Create a HUD

+- A HUD has been added that shows player health and collected and remaining coins.

 ---